-I completed my PhD in Gender Studies at the LSE in 2007, where I was supervised by Professor Anne Phillips and Professor Clare Hemmings.
+Carolyn completed her PhD in Gender Studies at the LSE in 2007, where she was supervised by Professor Anne Phillips and Professor Clare Hemmings.

-In the School of Social Policy, Sociology and Social Research at Kent, I am Director of Studies for Cultural Studies and Media and joint Head of Internationalisation.
+In the School of Social Policy, Sociology and Social Research at Kent, Carolyn is Head of the Cultural Studies and Media subject area and joint Head of Internationalisation.

 Room E127, Cornwallis East

 Please contact me by email